SHORT STORY by Bob

 of deep blue sky overhead.
 In the middle of the hollow, standing starkly

-like ragged but proud sentries were three sculpted figures, giant pylons in a
+like ragged but proud sentries were three sculpted figures, giant pylons

 grouping, with the tatters of their garments, heraldry, weaponry.. armor